auriml/Rx-thorax-automatic-captioning/README.md

-# SJ Chest X-Ray Dataset (note: under construction...)
+# PADCHEST Dataset (note: under construction...)

-The SJ dataset is a chest x-ray labeled dataset containing 160K high resolution images with their corresponding labeled reports.
-Its detailed description and labeling methods are described in [1,2].
+The PADCHEST dataset is a chest x-ray labeled dataset containing 160K high resolution images with their corresponding labeled reports.
+Its detailed description and labeling methods are described in [1].
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License and is downloadble from (coming soon).
-For attribution, please cite as [1,2].
+For attribution, please cite as [1].

-## SJ Folder Structure:
+## PADCHEST Folder Structure:
 Images are distributed in 50 zip files adding up to 1 TB.

-The file "SJ_chest_x_ray_images_labels_160K.csv" provides the following information for each image:
+The file "PADCHEST_chest_x_ray_images_labels_160K.csv" provides the following information for each image:

   - ImageID,